Skip to main content

 API coverage

 An API endpoint is MCP-exposed only when the exact METHOD /api/... path is declared in a tool’s registry _apiPaths entry.
 The table below is the human-facing rendering of those declarations from api/mcp/registry/cache-tools.ts and api/mcp/registry/rpc-tools.ts; it is narrower than the public OpenAPI catalog.
 A REST route can exist in OpenAPI and still be REST-only.
 The parity test keeps that distinction explicit: every public OpenAPI operation must either appear in _apiPaths or be listed in tests/mcp-api-parity.test.mjs with a categorized exclusion reason.
-Reverse lookup workflow:
+The canonical current split is whatever this command prints:

 1. Copy the exact method and path from the OpenAPI page, for example GET /api/research/v1/list-tech-events.